afford-motion/afford-motion/README.md

 ### Data Preparation

-You can directly download our preprocessed data from [OneDrive](https://1drv.ms/f/s!AsbzgpEyucijgQ3VViO74eeCj0aV) or following [data preparation](prepare/README.md) to preprocess the data by yourself.
+You can directly download our preprocessed data from [OneDrive](https://1drv.ms/f/s!AsbzgpEyucijgQ3VViO74eeCj0aV) / [Baidu Disk](https://pan.baidu.com/s/1K9t_atenvjuntcYTp4a_8A?pwd=ciyy) or following [data preparation](prepare/README.md) to preprocess the data by yourself.
 Download the data and put them in the `data/` folder.
 Organize the folder as follows:

 ```bash
 - afford-motion/